 an interview with the writer, a reception will be held.

-Pierre J. Mejlak is invited to be amongst the international
+Pierre J. Mejlak is amongst the international writers

-writers whose work will be read during the Dublin-edition of the
+whose work is read during the Dublin-edition of the European Literature

 Mejlak is amongst a group of international writers whose

 work will be included in "The Norton Anthology of Short Stories"

 to be published by American publishers W. W. Norton.
 "Our idea

 is always to present the most entertaining, moving, intellectually